KalebNeace/CS325_Project/README.md

 Create the code for your program to interact with Phi-3

-Create Input.txt file and Output.txt file
+Create an Input.txt file and an Output.txt file

-After code is created, submit prompt in Input.txt
+After the code is created, submit the prompt in Input.txt

-Run program in your environment: conda activate *env name* (if not already in environment) python *name of file*
+Run program in your environment: conda activate *env name* (if not already in the environment) python *name of file*

-View respone in Output.txt
+View response in Output.txt

+Create the .yaml file:
+  conda env export > *name of file*.yaml